TDarkShadow/iheartnewvegas/main.md

 Makes Miss Fortune's effects more consistent.
 Will avoid affecting non-hostile targets, can now recognize and detonate all kinds of weapons, but won't detonate them near the player or companions.

 [**Improved Traits and Opposite Traits**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Improved%20Traits%20and%20Opposite%20Traits.7z)
-Overhauls vanilla traits, adds two new ones, and expands the idea of opposite traits (present in two vanilla traits) to the game's other traits.
 - BAIN options to install:
   - [X] 00 Improved Traits and Opposite Traits
-    Install Improved Traits, Opposite Traits, and Improved Opposite Traits.
+    Installs Improved Traits, overhauling vanilla traits and adding two new ones; Opposite Traits, expanding the idea of opposite traits to the game's other traits; patches Opposite Traits to reflect the tweaks to vanilla traits from Improved Traits.
   - [X] 01 JSUE Patch
-    Patches all mods for JSawyer Ultimate Edition.
+    Patches all three plugins for JSawyer Ultimate Edition.

 > ℹ️ [**Link**](https://www.nexusmods.com/newvegas/mods/65403) to original mod by **TrueVoidwalker**.
 The featured plugin fixes a handful of oversights and disables an overpowered trait.